Frequently Asked Questions

 What is your policy on website images and reproductions?

 Great question!
 Please see our full policy here.

 Thank you for thinking of Mia!
 Each department has its own process when it comes to accepting works.
 The more information you have and can share with us, the better.
 In general, we’d like photographs of the work, artist/author, title, date, history of ownership, recent valuation, and the price for which you’d like to sell you work.
 Please list as much information as you have so we can make an informed decision.
-Please contact the corresponding department using our email form
+Please email Mia for more information.

 How do I make a memorial donation?